Gaurav9540/Virtual-Tutor-Website/README.md

 ✅ Multimedia Learning – Supports text, video, and interactive content.

 # 🎯 Key Achievements
-✔️ Developed an AI-based recommendation engine to personalize learning paths.
+✔️ Developed an AI-based recommendation engine to personalize learning paths. <br>

-✔️ Implemented real-time feedback and adaptive difficulty adjustment using machine learning algorithms.
+✔️ Implemented real-time feedback and adaptive difficulty adjustment using machine learning algorithms. <br>

-✔️ Designed a responsive and user-friendly interface for better user experience.
+✔️ Designed a responsive and user-friendly interface for better user experience. <br>

-✔️ Ensured data security through proper authentication and authorization mechanisms.
+✔️ Ensured data security through proper authentication and authorization mechanisms. <br>

-✔️ Optimized system performance by reducing latency and improving server response time.
+✔️ Optimized system performance by reducing latency and improving server response time. <br>

 # 💡 Impact
 The AI-Based Virtual Tutor Website empowers learners to improve their knowledge efficiently by offering a personalized and engaging learning experience.
 The adaptive AI engine ensures that each user gets the most suitable learning material, promoting better understanding and faster progress.